How to help your child with exam stress

 “If they get grumpy, don't get grumpy back.
 Take a deep breath, remember this is a horrid time for them, and see it as a sign that extra hot chocolate is needed.
-Or chocolate Ovaltine at bedtime went down well in our house!”
+Chocolate Ovaltine at bedtime went down well in our house!”

 6. Deal with the anxieties one by one

-“Discuss everything that's worrying yoru child and deal with it systematically.
-Write each worry down on a Post-it note with your response under it and put up on their wall.”
+“Discuss everything that's worrying your child and deal with it systematically.
+Write each worry down on a Post-it note with your response under it and put it up on their wall.”

 “A life coach once got me to identify what the worst possible thing that could go wrong in that situation would be and to work out how I'd deal with it.
 I was prepared for the worst, it obviously didn't happen, and then everything went OK because it all faded in comparison.
 I still use this today and it works for me.”

 - The Wellbeing Journal by Mind

 - The Calm & Mindful Notebook – Guided Self Care Journal

 - Five Minutes in the Morning: A Focus Journal